jschirrmacher/netvis-server/README.md

 - Live-Edit feature: when changing the details of a node, those changes are sent to other clients via Websocket in real-time.
 - View-only version (without edit feature) works without a backend on every simple web server just by copying the files.

+## Static use

+Simply open `/public/index.html` to see a view-only version.
+It is fully interactive, but cannot be edited.
+This is only possible with the server variant.

 ## Install and start server